often feels like a heaviness or tightness in the chest, and this may spread

 Cucumbers are rich in sulphur and silicon that stimulate the kidneys into better removal of uric acid and excess fluids.

 Fig is oxidant, laxative, diuretic, digestible and a blood cleanser.

 Flaxseeds and flaxseed oil improves blood flow.

 Garlic is a natural diuretic food that aids breakage of fat

-Green tea 4 cups a day, natural diuretic, aids in weight loss and contains amazing amount of nutrients
+Green tea Three cups a day, natural diuretic, aids in weight loss.

-Lemon is a natural diuretic which can also regulate heart pressure and dissolve certain types of kidney stones.
+Lemon is a natural diuretic which can also regulate blood pressure and dissolve certain types of kidney stones.